brannm/starter-academic-rgf/content/publication/Valencia2015.md

 ---
-title: "Preparation of scanning tunneling microscopy tips using pulsed alternating current etching"
+title: "Preparation of Scanning Tunneling Microscopy Tips Using Pulsed Alternating Current Etching"
 authors:
 - V.A.
 Valencia
 - A.A.
 Thaker